-They can help remind your subscribers of their early interest and potentially bring them back to your online store, softening the sting of your initial disappointment that they didn’t buy on their first visit.
+They can help remind your subscribers of their early interest and potentially bring them back to your online store.

 Keep reading to discover:

-- 5 different audiences you can target with browse abandonment emails
+- 5 audience segments to target with browse abandonment emails

-- Browse abandonment email examples to help spur your own creativity
+- 6 browse abandonment email examples to get your started

 But the more products you see online, the easier it is to lose track of all your choices.
 That’s precisely where browse abandonment emails enter the chat.

 Imagine you sell handmade home goods, like blankets, throw pillows, and specialty candles.
-If a shopper visited your website, looked at a few of your blankets, and then left your site, you could send a follow up browse abandonment email with content relevant to the blankets they viewed and increase the likelihood of potentially bringing them back to your online store.
+If a shopper visited your website, looked at a few of your blankets, and then left your site, you could send a follow-up browse abandonment email campaign with content relevant to the blankets they viewed—and increase the likelihood of potentially bringing them back to your online store.

-Browse abandonment and cart abandonment emails can understandably get mixed up, especially given that an abandonment or stopping of a particular action triggers both email automations to send.
+Browse abandonment and cart abandonment emails can understandably get mixed up, especially given that the stopping of a particular action triggers both automated emails to send.

-But there’s one major distinction that sets browse abandonment emails apart from cart abandonment emails: Placing an item in a cart.
+There’s one major distinction that sets browse abandonment emails apart from cart abandonment emails: placing an item in a cart.

-If a shopper receives a cart abandonment email, that means they expressed significant interest in an item or a handful of items and placed those products in their online cart, which indicates that there was an intent to make a purchase, even if that intent was fleeting.
+If a shopper receives a cart abandonment email, that means they expressed significant interest in an item or a handful of items.
+They placed those products in their online cart, which indicates that there was a purchase intent, even if that intent was fleeting.